Seasoning Cast Iron: A Fall Kitchen Ritual (Spring, Too)

 The Seasoning Process

 Clean thoroughly.
 Wash your pan in warm, soapy water.
 For older pans with rust or stubborn residue, use steel wool to gently scrub until smooth.
-Rinse well and dry completely—you can place it on a warm stovetop to speed evaporation.
+Rinse well and dry completely.
+You can place it on a warm stovetop to speed evaporation.

 Prepare your oven.
 Line the bottom rack with aluminum foil to catch any drips.
 Preheat to 450-500°F (232-260°C).